contember/docs/docs/schema/acl.md

 ### Predefined variables

-Currently, there are two predefined variables - `identityID` with an ID of identity associated with current request and `personID` with ID of person (might be empty).
+Currently, there are two predefined variables - `identityID` with an ID of identity associated with current request and `personID` with ID of person. `personID` will be empty if the request is executed with token which is not associated with a person.

 ```typescript
 const variables = {